-BOARD (OR FINANCE COMMITTEE, IF APPLICABLE)
+2) BOARD OR FINANCE COMMITTEE

-2. Obtain and inspect the board/committee minutes for the fiscal period, as well as the board's enabling legislation, charger, bylaws, or equivalent document in effect during the fiscal period, and:
+- A. Obtain and inspect the board/finance committee minutes for the fiscal period, as well as the board's enabling legislation, charter, bylaws, or equivalent document in effect during the fiscal period, and: - i.
+Observe that the board/finance committee met with a quorum at least monthly, or on a frequency in accordance with the board's enabling legislation, charter, bylaws, or other equivalent document.